awekim/R_shiny/README.md

 # WoS_shiny

+Written by Keungoui Kim

-This page operates the R shiny visaulziation.
+This page provides the R Shiny visaulziation.

+R Shiny is a powerful tool that maximizes the "openness" of your visualized result.
+With some basic understanding about R and Shiny structure, you can do many things.

+More explanations will be added.

 Here's my personal R shiny application addresses.